fickas/crab_project/PROGRESS.md

 ## Class Scheme

 Note this is preliminary and may change as we get to view actual flight images.
-I have build it as a paramemeter that is easy to change in the pipeline.
+I have built it as a parameter that is easy to change in the pipeline.

 Also note that, contrary to at least one paper the team has referenced, the U-Net architecture has no problem with multiple classes.